Mat\'ern Kernels for Tunable Implicit Surface Reconstruction: Experiments and Results

 \subsection{Surface Reconstruction on ShapeNet and SRB}

 \textbf{ShapeNet}.
-We compare \Matern kernels in a sparse setting against the arc-cosine kernel as implemented in \textit{Neural Splines} (NS, \cite{williams2021}).
+We compare \Matern kernels in a sparse setting against the arc-cosine kernel on ShapeNet (using train/val/test split provided by~\citet{mescheder2019}).
 To do so, we randomly sample $m=1,000$ surface points with corresponding normals for each shape.
 We implemented \Matern kernels in PyTorch and took the official CUDA implementation of the arc-cosine kernel from NS, eventually integrated into a \textit{unified} framework to ensure fair comparison.
-Notably, we did not use Nyström sampling as in NS, and employ PyTorch's direct Cholesky solver to solve the KRR problem in Eq. (\ref{eq:emp_risk}) instead of an iterative conjugate gradient solver.
+Notably, we did not use Nyström sampling as in NS and employed PyTorch's direct Cholesky solver to solve the KRR problem in Eq. (\ref{eq:emp_risk}) instead of an iterative conjugate gradient solver.
 Moreover, similar to NS, we approximate the gradient part in Eq. (\ref{eq:emp_risk}) with finite differences.
 See Appendix \ref{ap:sec:shapenet_non_learnable_details} for details.

 Quantitative results in terms of F-Score (with a threshold of 0.01) and Chamfer distance (CD; always reported $\times$ 10$^3$) can be found in Table \ref{tab:results_non_learnable}. \Matern 1/2 and 3/2 consistently outperform the arc-cosine kernel as well as popular SPSR~\citep{kazhdan2013}.
 In addition, our experiments show that the bandwidth parameter, $h$, can be used to tune the surface reconstruction (lower the error), while not being too sensitive in practice. \Matern 5/2 and the Gaussian kernel (for $\nu\rightarrow\infty$) perform significantly worse, being simply too smooth.
 Figure~\ref{fig:recons_ns_matern} and Appendix \ref{ap:sec:shapenet_non_learnable_details} shows qualitative results.